Brandi Carlile: 2007–2009: Breakthrough with The Story

-Three songs from her previous album, "Tragedy", "What Can I Say", and "Throw It All Away", were featured in the TV drama Grey's Anatomy.
+Three songs from Carlile's previous album, "Tragedy", "What Can I Say", and "Throw It All Away", were featured in the TV drama Grey's Anatomy.
 A special two-hour episode of Grey's Anatomy also featured Carlile's song "Turpentine" during footage of the spin-off, Private Practice.
 Grey's Anatomy also released a version of the music video for "The Story" with interspersed footage of the show.
 Actor Sara Ramirez performed their version of Carlile's single "The Story" in the musical episode of the show.
 In 2007, Carlile performed at the Borderline in London and as guest on Newton Faulkner's UK tour.
 She was the opening act for Maroon 5 and OneRepublic during their Australia tour.
 In April 2008, she performed on the BBC2 show Later... with Jools Holland.

 Give Up the Ghost was released in 2009 and debuted at No. 26 on the Billboard 200.
 Produced by Grammy Award-winning producer Rick Rubin, it featured a collaboration with Elton John on the song "Caroline", as well as Amy Ray, drummer Chad Smith, and keyboardist Benmont Tench.
 In 2010, National Geographic Channel in Latin America chose the song "If There Was No You" from the album as a jingle to promote its series Grandes Migraciones (Great Migrations).
 Also that same year, during the 21st GLAAD Media Awards, Carlile was nominated for a GLAAD Media Award for "Outstanding Music Artist" for the album.
 The album peaked at No. 26 on the Billboard 200.

 In one of the reviews of the album for Paste, Rachael Maddux wrote, "Writhing and burning and staring at life straight down the barrel, Give Up the Ghost is exactly the album Carlile needed to make at this moment.
 The production is thick but elegant, applied with full knowledge that the songs could exist beautifully in a sparse acoustic-strummed daze, but that they deserve more than that."
 She added, "The best part about Give Up the Ghost?
 She will probably make an even better album one day."